Graduation day recognises the culmination of your hard work with a formal degree ceremony held in the Sheldonian Theatre or Examination Schools.

 Collecting your degree certificate

 You will usually be able to collect your degree certificate in College on the day of graduation following the ceremony.
 On some degree days your degree certificate will be sent to you by the University following the degree ceremony.
 Please ensure that you keep us up to date with any changes in your postal address.

 Important: For all ceremonies throughout the year, if you have not received your degree certificate within three months (or by 30 November for July ceremonies) and you fail to notify the University Degree Conferrals Office/College within that period, you will be charged for a replacement certificate.
 Replacement certificates can be ordered through the University Online Shop.

 Candidates for higher degrees (D.Phil, M.Phil etc.) must ensure that a bound copy of your thesis, where appropriate, is deposited with the Research Degrees Office both in hard copy and electronically, at least two weeks before the degree ceremony, otherwise you will be unable to take your degree.

-If the University allocates you a space to attend from a waiting list between 60-30 days before the ceremony, you will not be able to withdraw from the ceremony, which would mean your degree would go through in absentia, without the opportunity to take your degree in person at a later date.
+If the University allocates you a space to attend from a waiting list between 60-30 days before the ceremony, you will not be able to withdraw from the ceremony, which would mean, if you are unable to attend, your degree would go through in absentia, without the opportunity to take your degree in person at a later date.

-The University will not accept cancellations less than 60 days ahead of a degree ceremony (unless there are mitigating circumstances).
+The University will not accept cancellations less than 60 days ahead of a degree ceremony.

 If you require more than 60 days' notice to attend a ceremony, you will need to notify the College Academic Office email@example.com before the 60 days cut-off date ahead of the degree day, in order to be removed from the waiting list.
 Otherwise, if you are still on the waiting list, or have been booked onto a ceremony, the above applies.